A-kly/School-Vault/PSYCH 258/Topic 12 - Reasoning & Decision Making.md

 More is not better:

-- students given a large number of topics for an extra-credit essay were less likely to write one than those given a small number of topics (they also wrote essays of lower -------)
+- students given a large number of topics for an extra-credit essay were less likely to write one than those given a small number of topics (they also wrote essays of lower ==quality==)
 - when convenience stores reduced the variety of soft drinks and snacks available, sales volume increased (as did customer satisfaction)
 - more matches made in an evening of “speed dating” in which young adults met 8 potential partners than when they met 20
 - Swedes were less likely to save money using a government retirement plan when a greater variety of investment options was presented to them